How To Respond To An Apology Email From A Coworker – 8 Tips

 A consequence

-If they did something terrible to you in the past, let it go.
-Forgive and forget.
+If they did something bad in the past, try to move on.
+Forgive them and forget about it.

 Otherwise, you’re just going to start a fight.
 And that’s not going to do either of you any good.